Your Clinic

 By improving comprehension and verbal reasoning skills, children can translate thoughts into written language more effectively.

-Occupational therapists complement speech therapy by focusing on the physical and sensory aspects of writing.
+Occupational therapists (OTs) complement speech therapy by focusing on the physical and sensory aspects of writing.
 OT helps children with WLD by:

 Developing hand strength and coordination improves handwriting and typing abilities.